 where parameters a and b, and W have the same meaning and units as previously defined in the present study and NUtEc has units of g dry wt. g-1 N. When NUtE is greater than NUtEc, crop N status is deficient (i.e., NNI less than 1); conversely, when NUtE is less than NUtEc, crop N status is excessive (i.e., NNI greater than 1).

 The finding in the present study that the CNDC can vary across G × E × M interactions and the finding from Bohman et al. (2021) of the intrinsic relationship between NUE and the CNDC together lead to the conclusion that the CNUtEC must also vary across the same G × E × M effects as the CNDC.
-Therefore, the effect of G × E x M on variation of NUtEc is one of the multiple set of factors that ultimately control NUE.
+Therefore, the effect of G × E × M on variation of NUtEc is one of the multiple set of factors that ultimately control NUE.
 Understanding and accounting for the G × E × M effect on the CNUtEC is therefore critically important to understand the impacts of G × E × M interactions on NUE.
 In other words, controlling for this G × E × M effect represents an additional requirement when evaluating and interpreting NUE above and beyond the previously known requirements of controlling for both NNI and biomass (Barraclough et al., 2010; Caviglia et al., 2014; Sadras & Lemaire, 2014; Gastal et al., 2015; Lemaire & Ciampitti, 2020).

 Following from the above discussion of the CNUtEC and the findings of Giletto et al. (2020), G × E × M effects that increase the relative proportion of biomass partitioned to tubers and reduce the time to tuber initiation will both decrease the %Nc and increase the NUtEc values.
 Therefore, future efforts to systematically improve NUE in potato through either management practices (e.g., Bohman et al. (2021)) or crop breeding (e.g., Tiwari et al. (2018); Jones et al. (2021); Stefaniak et al. (2021)) should focus on identifying G × E × M interactions that result in an increased proportion of biomass partitioned to tubers or result in earlier timing of tuber initiation.